 A logic indicating whether to only consider significant isoforms, meaning only analyzing genes where at least two isoforms which both have significant usage changes in opposite direction (quite strict) Naturally this only works if the isoform switch test used have isoform resolution (which the build in isoform-SwitchTestDEXSeq has).
 If FALSE all isoforms with an absolute dIF value larger than dIFcutoff in a gene with significant switches (defined by alpha and dIFcutoff) are included in the pairwise comparison.
-Default is FALSE (non significant isoforms are also considered based on the logic that if one isoform changes it contribution - there must be an equivalent opposite change in usage in the other isoforms from that gene).
+Default is FALSE

-- ntCutoff An integer indicating the length difference (in nt) a comparison must be larger than for reporting differences when evaluating 'isoform_length', 'ORF_length', '5_utr_length', '3_utr_length', 'isoform_seq_similarity', '5_utr_seq_similarity' and '3_utr_seq_similarity'.
-Default is 50 (nt). - ntFracCutoff An numeric indicating the cutoff in length difference, measured as a fraction of the length of the downregulated isoform, a comparison must be larger than for reporting differences when evaluating 'isoform_length', 'ORF_length', '5_utr_length', '3_utr_length'.
+(non significant isoforms are also considered based on the logic that if one iso- form changes it contribution - there must be an equivalent opposite change in usage in the other isoforms from that gene). ntCutoff An integer indicating the length difference (in nt) a comparison must be larger than for reporting differences when evaluating 'isoform_length', 'ORF_length', '5_utr_length', 'isoform_seq_similarity', '5_utr_seq_similarity' and '3_utr_seq_similarity'.
+Default is 50 (nt). ntFracCutoff An numeric indicating the cutoff in length difference, measured as a fraction of the length of the downregulated isoform, a comparison must be larger than for reporting differences when evaluating 'isoform_length', 'ORF_length', '5_utr_length', '3_utr_length'.
 For example does 0.05 mean the upregulated isoform must be 5% longer/shorter before it is reported.
 NULL disables the filter.
-Default is NULL. - ntJCsimCutoff An numeric (between 0 and 1) indicating the cutoff on Jaccard Similarity (JCsim) (see details) between the overlap of two nucloetide (nt) sequences.
-If the measured JCsim is smaller than this cutoff the sequences are considered different and reported as such.
+Default is NULL. ntJCsimCutoff An numeric (between 0 and 1) indicating the cutoff on Jaccard Similarity (JC- sim) (see details) between the overlap of two nucloetide (nt) sequences.
+If the measured JCsim is smaller than this cutoff the sequences are considered differ- ent and reported as such.
 This cutoff affects the result of the 'isoform_seq_similarity', '5_utr_seq_similarity' and '3_utr_seq_similarity' analysis.
-Default is 0.8 - AaCutoff An integer indicating the length difference (in AA) a comparison must be larger than for reporting differences when evaluating 'ORF_seq_similarity', primarily implemented to avoid differences in very short AA sequences being classified as different.
-Default is 10 (AA). - AaFracCutoff An numeric indicating the cutoff of length difference of the protein domain or IDR.
-The difference is measured as a fraction of the longest region, a comparison must be larger than before reporting it.
-Only used when analyzing 'domain_length' or 'IDR_length'.
-For example setting AaFracCutoff = 0.5 means the short protein domain (or IDR) must be <50% of the length of the long region, before it is reported.
+Default is 0.8 AaCutoff An integer indicating the length difference (in AA) a comparison must be larger than for reporting differences when evaluating 'ORF_seq_similarity', primarily implemented to avoid differences in very short AA sequences being classified as different.
+Default is 10 (AA).
+AaFracCutoff An numeric indicating the cutoff of length difference of the protein domain or IDR.
+The difference is measured as a fraction of the longest region, a compar- ison must be larger than before reporting it.
+Only used when analyzing 'do- main_length' or 'IDR_length'.
+For example setting AaFracCutoff = 0.8 means the short protein domain (or IDR) must be less than 80% of the length of the long region, before it is reported.
 NULL disables the filter.
-Default is 0.5. - AaJCsimCutoff An numeric (between 0 and 1) indicating the cutoff on Jaccard Similarity (JCsim) (see details) between the overlap of two amino acid (AA) sequences.
-If the measured JCsim is smaller than this cutoff the sequences are considered different and reported as such.
+Default is 0.8.
+AaJCsimCutoff An numeric (between 0 and 1) indicating the cutoff on Jaccard Similarity (JC- sim) (see details) between the overlap of two amino acid (AA) sequences.
+If the measured JCsim is smaller than this cutoff the sequences are considered differ- ent and reported as such.
 This cutoff affect the result of the 'ORF_seq_similarity' analysis.
-Default is 0.9 removeNonConseqSwitches showProgress A logic indicating whether to make a progress bar (if TRUE) or not (if FALSE).
+Default is 0.9 removeNonConseqSwitches A logic indicating whether to, in the "switchConsequence" entry added to the switchAnalyzeRList, remove the comparison of isoforms where no consequences were found (if TRUE) or to keep then (if FALSE).
+Defaults is TRUE. showProgress A logic indicating whether to make a progress bar (if TRUE) or not (if FALSE).
 Default is TRUE. quiet A logic indicating whether to avoid printing progress messages (incl. progress bar).
-Default is FALSE
+Default is FALSE analyzeSwitchConsequences